 When leaving the UK for a non red-list country, you should make sure you follow all requirements from the UK Government, as well as the country you are travelling to.

-When returning to the UK, you may need to arrange to take a COVID-19 test before you travel and test when you arrive in England.
+When returning to the UK, you may need to arrange to take a COVID-19 test before you travel and test when you arrive.
 You must book your tests before you travel and leave enough time for them to be delivered to your address in England.
 You can find out more and view a list of test providers on the UK Government website (see also the 'Updated guidance for COVID-19 international travel testing' section below).
 In addition, from 1 December, anyone arriving from countries outside the UK and Ireland must now take a COVID-19 PCR test (Day 2 PCR test) any time after they arrive and before the end of day 2 at the latest.
 The day you arrive is day 0.
 You must self-isolate until you receive a negative result.
 Please note that the University Testing Service cannot be used for these purposes.

 For the latest information, go to the UK Government website.

 Updated guidance for COVID-19 international travel testing (updated 22 October 2021)

 Staff and students are free to use any of the government-approved providers to arrange COVID-19 testing when travelling abroad and returning to England.
 This is a new and growing market, and all providers may experience capacity issues, leading to challenges with achieving advertised response times and service levels.
 Pricing is also subject to frequent change.

 For in-person testing in Oxford the following services are available and are listed without any warranty or reports as to quality of service:

 ExpressTest with a test centre in the Westgate Shopping Centre

 London Medical Laboratory with a test centre on Market Street